New album NOISEWORKS now available

 46. Marina & The Diamonds – I Am Not A Robot (Penguin Prison remix)

-disco-pop production du jour on this remix from NY whiz penguin prison. the sounds on this track are so juicy and enticing – all those little cute synth and percussive guitar accoutrements, yum – that i didn’t realise until probably the twentieth listen how incredibly naff the lyrics are. indeed, as i quickly discovered after a quick search for ‘marina & the diamonds’, the original track is probably best left alone! but this penguin prison guy is a genius – his single a funny thing is particularly amazing – and i’m hanging out for his 2010 album.
+disco-pop production du jour on this remix from NY whiz penguin prison. the sounds on this track are so juicy and enticing – all those little cute synth and percussive guitar accoutrements, yum – that i didn’t realise until probably the twentieth listen how incredibly naff the lyrics are. indeed, as i quickly discovered after a quick search for ‘marina & the diamonds’, the original track is probably best left alone! but this penguin prison guy is a genius – his single is particularly amazing – and i’m hanging out for his 2010 album.

 45. Passion Pit & Wallpaper. – The Reeling (mp3)